shunnnosukekawai/detectron2_demo/README.md

 Detectron2 simple demo
 ====

-You can get the output image and jsonfile easily.
+You can get the resulting image and the output jsonfile easily.
-The output jsonfile contains the size of the input image and the information of the detected boxes.
+The jsonfile contains the size of the input image and the information of the detected boxes.
-In addition, you need set a model in the model directory and using the following command in the detectron2_demo directory.
+In addition, you need to set a model in the model directory, and to use the following command in the detectron2_demo directory:
 ```
 python demo/main.py -i <input file path> -o <output file path>
 ```